aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 Specification
 ~~~~~~~~~~~~~

-An ABOUT file is an ASCII text file with lines of colon-separated "field
+An ABOUT file is an ASCII YAML formatted text file.
-name":"value" pairs.
-This format is loosely based on the Email header field
-format as specified in RFC5322/RFC822 at http://tools.ietf.org/html/rfc5322 .
-By
-reusing this specification, several available tools and libraries can parse and
-interpret ABOUT files.
 Note that while Unicode characters are not supported in
 an ABOUT file proper, external files can contain UTF-8 Unicode.